Pioneering a New Class of Vaccines for Global Unmet Medical Needs

 within 6 months of time.

 Current seasonal flu vaccines are only partially effective because they target strain-specific surface antigens, which mutate at high rates and thus change seasonally.
-A universal vaccine presents the highly needed opportunity to provide broa coverage across all seasonal and pandemic strains.
+A universal vaccine presents the highly needed opportunity to provide broad coverage across all seasonal and pandemic strains.

 Osivax is creating a revolutionary universal influenza vaccine which will uniquely empower both the B-cell immune response and the T-cell immune response.
 Osivax will combine its best-in-class T-cell component (OVX836) with conventional flu vaccines to fully empower both arms of the immune system.